arviz-devs/arviz-project/governance/processes.md

-Unless specifically required, all Council discussions and activities will be between public (GitHub, Gitter), and partially public channels (Slack) and done in collaboration and discussion with the Core Contributors and the Community.
+Unless specifically required, all Council discussions and activities will be between public (GitHub, Gitter), and partially public channels (Slack) and done in collaboration and discussion with the rest of the ArviZ team and the Community.
 The Council will have a private channel that will be used sparingly and only when a specific matter requires privacy.
 When private communications and decisions are needed, the Council will do its best to